CLIMATE CHANGE ACTION

-South Gippsland Water pledges to reduce its greenhouse gas emissions by 15% by 2025, and achieve net zero emissions by 2015.
+South Gippsland Water pledges to reduce its greenhouse gas emissions to zero by 2035.

 This commitment is embedded into our corporate vision so that policies and strategies for operations and service delivery are aligned to ensure we fulfil our pledge.